Tests and treatments

 You first come for an intake conversation wtih the questionnaires that you will have completed beforehand at home.
 The consultation starts with specific hearing tests with an audiologist to obtain a overall impression of your hearing and tinnitus.
 Next, you will learn how tinnitus works and how you can manage it as much as possible.
 You will also receive practical information about sound enrichment and, if necessary, about aids such as a noise generator or hearing aid.

-If indicated, an intake examination with a physical therapist and/or a tinnitus psychologist may take place.
+If indicated, a physical therapist and/or tinnitus psychologist will perform an intake examination.

-- During the first intake conversation with the clinical psychologist, the factors that are important for you in dealing with tinnitus will be discussed.
+- During the first intake interview, the clinical psychologist explores what factors are important for you when dealing with tinnitus.
 Tinnitus can be accompanied by anxiety, stress, sleep disorders and even depressive symptoms.
 Our personality, environment, habits and even earlier experiences are important determinations of how we deal with problems.
-Some people are barely bothered by their tinnitus, while some experience it as something that severely upsets their daily life.
+Some people barely notice their tinnitus while others experience quite a lot of trouble with it in their everyday life.

-If that is the case, guidance by a clinical psychologist can be useful.
-Attention is also given to stress management, coping with anxiety symptoms, mulling thoughts, sleep problems, the acceptance of the fact that there is tinnitus, and managing one's environment, among other things.
+In that case, follow-up care with a clinical psychologist can be helpful.
+Attention is also given to stress management, coping with anxiety symptoms, ruminating thoughts, sleep problems, the acceptance of the fact that there is tinnitus and managing one's environment, among other things.
 After this consultation, there is a one-time follow-up appointment after six weeks.
 If desired, other conversation sessions can be scheduled.

 - ENT and Audiology

 - The initial conversation with the audiologist, including the extra hearing tests and a short consult with the ENT physician, costs approximately €75.00.
-You will also receive a certificate for the services providd in order to submit it for reimbursement from your health insurance.
+You will also receive a certificate for help provided by health insurance compensation.

 - Additional follow-up appointments cost approximately €40.00, including a consultation with the ENT physician and a certificate for the health insurance.